CyberCRI/dataanalysis-herocoli-redmetrics/README.md

 ![hotspot map](https://github.com/CyberCRI/dataanalysis-herocoli-redmetrics/raw/master/images/map.hotspots.png)

+If you are curious about it, you can check the notebook where we [are generating the maps](2. paths.ipynb).

 ### player profiling

+We also perform a series of regressions to get an idea about player profiles but there is not enough data yet to reach conclusive statements.

+We could for example [try to predict if a player is going to complete the game or not](1.1.%20predicting%20if%20a%20player%20is%20going%20to%20complete%20the%20game%20or%20not.ipynb).

+You can check [the notebook](1. basic player statistics.ipynb) if you are looking for examples about how to use pandas to manipulate data in coordination with machine learning implentation (via scikit-learn)

 ## fun facts

-- no player than played with the sandbox have completed the game
+- no player than played with the sandbox have completed the game.

 ## diagnostics

-- attention span
+- attention span: players who are completing the game tend to play around ~800 seconds.
+There is a drop after 15 minutes of play.
-- need more data
+- need more data to get significant results.